Philippine Airlines Flight 206: Fatalities

 There were no survivors among the 46 passengers and 4 crew members on the plane.
 Most of the fatalities were Filipinos, including Catholic Bishop Bienvenido Tudtud, Prelate of Marawi City, and Gloria Mapua-Lim, wife of then-Philippine Airlines executive vice-president Roberto Lim.
 At least one American citizen, John Neill who was then the Managing Director of Texas Instruments Philippines in Baguio, died in the crash.

-The crash of Flight 206 was, at that time, dubbed as the second worst commercial aviation accident in Philippine history; however, the report of The New York Times proved to be inaccurate, as Philippine Airlines' previous accident in 1967 actually had fewer fatalities than Flight 206.
+The crash of Flight 206 was, at that time, dubbed as the second worst commercial aviation accident in Philippine history; however, the report of The New York Times proved to be inaccurate, as Philippine Airlines' previous accident in 1969 actually had fewer fatalities than Flight 206.
 The death toll has since been superseded by the crash of Cebu Pacific Air Flight 387 in 1998, which was surpassed two years later by Air Philippines Flight 541.
 The crash of Flight 206 remained the third-deadliest accident on Philippine soil until 2021, when a Lockheed C-130 Hercules of the Philippine Air Force crashed in Patikul, Sulu claiming 53 lives.

-During the Flight 206 crash, President Corazon Aquino and the airline's board of directors gave condolences to the victims of the Flight 206 and their respective families.
+President Corazon Aquino and the airline's board of directors gave condolences to the victims of the Flight 206 and their respective families.